 - a.
-Provide copy of a valid business license issued by the Columbus Consolidated Government. - b.
-Receive an Independent Aircraft Cleaning Permit form the Commission. - c.
+Possess a valid business license issued by the municipality or county in which the Independent Aircraft Cleaner's headquarters or principal place of business is located and, if an entity, provide authorization from the Georgia Secretary of State of the Independent Aircraft Cleaner is authorized to do business in the State of Georgia. - b.
 Operator shall use the cleaners, methods, techniques, and practices prescribed in the current manufacturer's maintenance manual.
-For manufacturers without instructions, other methods, techniques, and practices acceptable to the FAA and EPA may be acceptable. - d.
+For manufacturers without instructions, other methods, techniques, and practices acceptable to the FAA and EPA may be acceptable. - c.
 Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 Operator's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
-Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - e.
-An Independent Aircraft Cleaner that performs aircraft cleaning in its customers' leased Premises does not need to meet a minimum square footage requirement so long as cleaning performed on customers' leased Premises is done in compliance with FARs, the Columbus Airport Commission SWPPP, and is conducted in a safe, sanitary, and organized manner.
+Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements.

+- d.
+An Independent Aircraft Cleaner that performs aircraft cleaning in its customers' leased Premises does not need to meet a minimum square footage requirement so long as cleaning performed on customers' leased Premises is done in compliance with FARs, the Columbus Airport Commission SWPPP, and is conducted in a safe, sanitary, and organized manner. - e.
+Service to be available by phone or email during reasonable operating hours. - 2.
+Aircraft Cleaning Operator